 From a regulatory perspective, the use of AI is encouraged in the adoption of biometric data (fingerprints, iris scans and passport photos), which are classified as a part of personal data collected during a resident's registration process, and stipulated in Regulation of the Minister of Domestic Affairs No. 95 of 2019 on Information Systems for Residential Administration.
 Although at present, laws and regulations that recognize and embrace the use of AI are quite small, Indonesian laws, in general, adopt a technology-neutral approach and business players may reap the benefits of deploying and developing AI in the Indonesian market.
-In fact, we view that Al implementation in Indonesia, in the long run, would not only offer new fintech solutions, but, potentially, resolutions for automation of consumer protection, market supervision, and prudential regulation.
-In the financial sector alone, we have seen small steps towards Al integration, with OJK recognizing biometric technology for identification of consumer data as a means of electronic know your constumer (e-KYC).
+In fact, we view that AI implementation in Indonesia, in the long run, would not only offer new fintech solutions, but, potentially, resolutions for automation of consumer protection, market supervision, and prudential regulation.
+In the financial sector alone, we have seen small steps towards Al integration, with OJK recognizing biometric technology for identification of consumer data as a means of electronic know your consumer (e-KYC) and also through the introduction of OJK Suptech Integrated Data Analytics (OSIDA) in March 2022, as the implementation for the development of supervisory technology (suptech) for automatic reporting data analysis of financial institutions.